Hendrikje Nienborg, M.D., Ph.D.

 Biography

 Dr. Hendrikje Nienborg received her medical and doctoral degrees from the Ludwig-Maximilians University in Munich, Germany, interrupted by a Master in Neuroscience from the University of Oxford, UK.
 She conducted postdoctoral work at the National Eye Institute and at the Salk Institute for Biological Studies in La Jolla, CA, before leading her own research group at the University of Tuebingen, Germany.
-She joined the NEI as an investigator in the fall of 2019.
-She is also a NIH Distinguished Scholar.
-Her research received funding from a K99/R00 award from the NEI, the Kavli foundation, a starting grant from the European Research Council and the German Research Foundation (DFG)
+She joined the NEI as an investigator in the fall of 2019 and became a Senior Investigator in 2024.
+Her research received funding from a K99/R00 award from the NEI, the Kavli foundation, a starting grant from the European Research Council and the German Research Foundation (DFG).

 Selected Publications